 Ontario has the highest car insurance rates in Canada.
 On average a driver in Ontario will pay a monthly rate between $120 to $245 depending on what part of the province you live in.
 Each year the monthly average car insurance rate will change as, under the rules and regulations, insurance companies can apply for rate changes once a quarter.
 The reason Ontario has the highest car insurance rates is that Ontario has a higher average cost in insurance claims.
 Ontario rates are also higher due to a higher number of insurance frauds in the province.
 These factors directly affect Ontario car insurance premiums for every driver.

 Car insurance in Quebec is unique compared to other provinces in Canada.
 Quebec is the only province in Ontario that uses both public and private car insurance at the same time.
 Private car insurance in Quebec covers property damage while public car insurance in Quebec covers personal injury.
 On average Quebec, drivers pay $75 per month for car insurance.
-Public car insurance in Quebec is included in drivers licence fees, covers bodily injury or death sustained in an automobile accident in Quebec and anywhere else in the world, and is provided by the Societe de l’assurance automobile du Québec.
+Public car insurance in Quebec is included in drivers license fees, covers bodily injury or death sustained in an automobile accident in Quebec and anywhere else in the world, and is provided by the Societe de l’assurance automobile du Québec.

 Manitoba car insurance is provided by Manitoba Public Insurance, a provincial agency.
 Manitoba Public Insurance has an online car insurance calculator tool that can be used to obtain an insurance quote.
 The average monthly cost for car insurance in Manitoba is $147.
 Manitoba like Ontario operates under a no-fault insurance system.
 Each driver receives claim compensation from their respective insurance plans no matter who is at fault.
 Autopac is the province’s sole provider for car insurance in Manitoba as private car insurance companies do not operate there.
-There are more than 300 car insurance brokers in Manitoba licenced to sell Autopac.
+There are more than 300 car insurance brokers in Manitoba licensed to sell Autopac.

 Saskatchewan drivers have mandatory vehicle registration and insurance program.
 The sole supplier of car insurance in Saskatchewan is the provincial government.
 Saskatchewan Government Insurance provides car insurance to Saskatchewan drivers and is a self-sustaining Crown corporation.
 Car insurance in Saskatchewan is approximately $220 higher than the national average.
 The average monthly cost of car insurance in Saskatchewan is $118.
 Saskatchewan has many long prairie roads connecting different destinations.
 Unlike some other provinces, Saskatchewan drivers do not have the luxury of shopping around for car insurance.
 Drivers must pay what the provincial auto insurance agency, Saskatchewan Government Insurance states they must pay.